 How authentication works in Active Directory

-It simplifies IT administration and improves security.
-However, Active Directory's manual identity lifecycle management can be challenging for modern companies with remote employees, potentially increasing the attack surface.
+However, Active Directory's manual identity lifecycle management can be challenging for modern organizations with remote employees, and can expand the attack surface.

-This guide explains on-premise Active Directory (AD) authentication and how UserLock layers on top of existing AD authentication processes to achieve greater efficiency, interoperability, and security.
+This guide explains on-premise Active Directory authentication and how UserLock interacts with existing AD authentication processes to support greater security, efficiency, and interoperability.

 What is Active Directory authentication?

-On-premises Active Directory authentication is a Windows system that authenticates and authorizes users, endpoints, and services to the on-premises Active Directory.
-IT teams use AD authentication to streamline user/rights management and centralized control over devices/user configurations via AD Group Policy.
+On-premises Active Directory (AD) authentication is a Windows system that authenticates and authorizes users, endpoints, and services to the on-premises Active Directory.
+IT teams use AD authentication to centralize user and rights management and to control device and user configurations via AD Group Policy.

-Note that on-premises Active Directory authentication, which is what we’re describing above, is often confused with Microsoft Entra ID authentication.
-Entra ID uses OpenID Connect for authentication, which lies outside the scope of this article.
+Note: On-premises Active Directory authentication is often confused with Microsoft Entra ID authentication.
+Entra ID uses OpenID Connect, which is outside the scope of this article.

 What’s the difference between Active Directory authentication and authorization?

-How does authentication work in on-premise Active Directory?
+How does authentication work in on-premises Active Directory?

-Windows NT LAN Manager (NTLM) is a challenge-response authentication protocol used to authenticate a client to the on-premise Active Directory.
+Windows NT LAN Manager (NTLM) is a challenge-response authentication protocol used to authenticate a client to the on-premises Active Directory.
 NTLM transmits hashed values and encrypted responses to Active Directory, but the password itself is never transmitted directly over the network.
 The hashed values and encryption make it more difficult for an attacker to intercept and recover the password in cleartext.
-However, it’s important to note that NTLM is considered less secure than more modern protocols, such as Kerberos, mainly because of vulnerabilities in the hashing mechanisms used and the possibility of brute-force or pass-the-hash attacks.

 Kerberos protocol

-The client presents the service ticket to the application server, decrypting it using its password hash.
-If successful, the server grants access.
+The application server then decrypts the service ticket using its own password hash.
+If successful, it grants access.

-However, Kerberos has some security concerns as well.
-It relies on time synchronization between the client and server, making it vulnerable to replay attacks if the clocks are out of sync.
-So, if an attacker compromises the KDC, they can issue fake tickets and gain unauthorized access.
+Kerberos is more secure than NTLM but has its own risks.
+It relies on time synchronization between the client and server.
+If clocks drift, it becomes vulnerable to replay attacks.
+And, if attackers compromises the KDC, they can issue fake tickets and gain unauthorized access.

 LDAP

-However, LDAP has limitations and security concerns in Active Directory.
-LDAP traffic is often unencrypted, making it susceptible to eavesdropping and man-in-the-middle attacks.
-Also, it doesn't support multi-factor authentication (MFA) natively, which can be a security risk.
+However, LDAP has notable limitations.
+LDAP traffic is often unencrypted, leaving it exposed to eavesdropping and man-in-the-middle attacks.
+It also has no native support for multi-factor authentication (MFA).

 The role of the credential provider